Your smoked turkey was a hit over the holidays. But after a few days, everyone starts groaning about the prospect of yet another well…sandwich.

 Plus, who can resist that flaky pie crust?

 No one, that’s who!
 You’ll absolutely this second dinner when everything is baked up in this new format.

 Check out Create Yum who has a great recipe that will help you get this meal on your table tonight!

 Want something you can throw in your slow cooker and enjoy later?

-Just like the white chicken chili that meal planners love, all you need to do is swap the chicken for your smoked turkey.
+Just like the white chicken chili that meal planners love, all you need to do is swap the chicken for your turkey.

 Simmering amid those white beans, corn, and creamy broth, it’s an easy dinner you can make anytime.

 Top it with fresh avocado, cilantro, and a squeeze of lime!

 5. Cajun Smoked Turkey Pasta